Deighv/EEGtoActions/README.md

 ## Model Layer

-* Run 'python outputEEGData.py' - close(ish?) but data isn't being pushed into model in the correct format
+* Run 'python outputEEGData.py' - Work in Progress- have pulled down data to use + basic tweaks to get the data in the correct form
-  * most of the data prep is being done in SQL

 ## Todo - Interface Layer